|Matchday pass numbers:||Away = 321-326, All = 327-328|

 The vultures from Whytleafe came and took the manager and a few players have followed.

 2018/19 was a very bad year for the Club.
 Just 11 points were collected and relegation was confirmed early on.
-They will now look to get back into the Premier Division at the earliest opportunity.
+There was no chance of a quick return thanks to the Coronovirus Pandemic ending the 2019/20 season early so we now go into the 2020/21 campaign looking to earn our place back in the Premier Division.